C-Store: Promote Smarter and More Profitably with Effective Forecasting, Modeling, and Design

 - Is it better to cut the price on bagged ice and sell packaged beverages at full price, or keep the margins on ice but offer a great deal on drinks?

-- Is our two-fer price on packaged beverages helping our profits?
+- Is our twofer price on packaged beverages helping our profits?
 What would the impact be if we upped the deal by 10 cents?

-Intuition is not the answer
+Intuition is Not the Answer

 When a price promotion is designed with a “volume at any cost” goal, the results are predictable, but not in a good way: An early bump in volume, too often ending with an out-of-stock situation before the next order is delivered and with a negative impact on gross margin.